• Skip to primary navigation

 Instructions

-• Heat the oil in a non-stick pan.
+• Saute chanterelles: Heat the oil in a non-stick pan.
 Add the mushrooms, green onions, garlic, and herbs to the pan and cook on high for a few minutes.
 Adjust the taste generously with salt and pepper.
 Remove from the pan and keep warm while you cook the eggs.

-• Whisk the eggs with the milk and some salt and pepper.
+• Cook eggs: Whisk the eggs with the milk and salt and pepper.
 Pour the egg mixture into the pan, turn the heat down to medium and cook the omelet until it's starting to get set.
 It depends on you how set you like it, it can still be a bit runny in the middle or it can be firmer if you prefer it that way.

 Nutrition